-This is a four (4) credit-hour course.
-Plan to spend at least four hours on course content or seat time (direct instruction) and 8 hours on homework weekly.
+This is a four (4) credit-hour course or a five (5) credit-hour course.
+Plan to spend at least four or five hours on course content or seat time (direct instruction) and 8 or 10 hours on homework weekly.
 Accelerated courses will require additional time per week.